 My quiet spiritual days spent in Nature felt like I was just avoiding reality and hard work.
 In the morning, the failure feelings were still there.

 I looked at all the women close to me and felt overcome by a sense of being not good enough.
 They are all working in meaningful jobs, many more hours than my one night a week at the therapy clinic.
 They pay their bills on time.
 None of their children are divorced.

 Their grandchildren all seem more stable and cooperative than mine.
 They do not receive late night frantic text messages from a teenage grandson that his father is ignoring him and only paying attention to the new stepfamily.
-They do not wonder if anyone will be coming for Mother’s Day or Thanksgiving.
+They do not wonder if anyone will remember to call on Mother’s Day or come on Thanksgiving.

 The women close to me all seem stronger, more able to set boundaries and limits, more able to detach and use tough love, whereas I am just a responder, trying to rescue and fix everybody.